Using Cursor for Code Reviews

 I thought perhaps my approach was too wide — asking it to categorize 18 years of listening history might have been too much.
 So I tried to hone in on specific genres instead.
 Of course, ChatGPT failed this, too.
 It continued insisting that Vangelis was a Synthwave artist, for example.

 Despite continuous fiddling, multiple passes at trying to iron down a good prompt, and troves of data, ChatGPT could do no better than tell me things I already knew.
+I threw away the entire chat, but would not be dissuaded yet.

 The Good